Slavery in the colonial history of the United States: Midwest, Mississippi River, and Louisiana

 The French introduced legalized slavery into their colonies in New France both near the Great Lakes and the Mississippi River.
 They also used slave labor on their island colonies in the Caribbean: Guadeloupe and especially Saint-Domingue.
 After the port of New Orleans was founded in 1718 with access to the Gulf Coast, French colonists imported more African slaves to the Illinois Country for use as agricultural or mining laborers.
 By the mid-eighteenth century, slaves accounted for as much as one-third of the limited population in that rural area.

 Slavery was much more extensive in lower colonial Louisiana, where the French developed sugar cane plantations along the Mississippi River.
 Slavery was maintained during the French (1699–1763, and 1800–1803) and Spanish (1763–1800) periods of government.
 The first people enslaved by the French were Native Americans, but they could easily escape into the countryside which they knew well.
 Beginning in the early 18th century, the French imported Africans as laborers in their efforts to develop the colony.
 Mortality rates were high for both colonists and Africans, and new workers had to be regularly imported.

-Implemented in colonial Louisiana in 1724, Louis XIV of France's Code Noir regulated the slave trade and the institution of slavery in the French colonies.
+Implemented in colonial Louisiana in 1724, Louis XIV's Code Noir regulated the slave trade and the institution of slavery in the French colonies.
 As a result, Louisiana and the Mobile, Alabama areas developed very different patterns of slavery compared to the British colonies.

 As written, the Code Noir gave some rights to slaves, including the right to marry.
-Although it authorized and codified cruel corporal punishment against slaves under certain conditions, it forbade slave owners to torture slaves, to separate married couples, and to separate young children from their mothers.
+Although it authorized and codified cruel corporal punishment against slaves under certain conditions, it forbade slave owners from torturing slaves, separating married couples, and separating young children from their mothers.
 It required owners to instruct slaves in the Catholic faith, implying that Africans were human beings endowed with a soul, an idea that had not been acknowledged until then.